 Can Pea Protein Cause Allergies?

 Peas are part of the legume family.
-By some estimates, about 95 percent of those with peanut allergies can tolerate peas."15 However, those who are allergic to legumes, such as soybeans and peanuts, should take care when introducing pea protein into their diets due to the low possibility of a pea allergy.
+By some estimates, about 95 percent of those with peanut allergies can tolerate peas."15 However, those who are allergic to legumes, such as soybeans and peanuts, should take care when introducing pea protein into their diets and speak to their Healthcare Practitioner with specific questions.

 Can Pea Protein Cause Headaches?

-Fortunately, pea protein is not known to cause headaches.
-It’s easy to see where this myth comes from though, as a quick internet search reveals that headaches are a common complaint among those who regularly use protein powders.
-However, headaches seem to plague those who use protein supplements sourced from dairy and soy.
+It’s easy to see where this myth comes from, as a quick internet search reveals that headaches are a common complaint among those who regularly use protein powders.
+Headaches seem to plague those who use protein supplements sourced from dairy and soy.
 That’s because the types of proteins used—whey, casein, and soy—are common food allergens.